Theophilos Kairis

-Theophilos Kairis (Greek: Θεόφιλος Καΐρης; baptismal name Θωμᾶς Thomas; 19 October 1784 - 13 January 1853) was a Greek priest, philosopher and revolutionary.
+Theophilos Kairis (Greek: Θεόφιλος Καΐρης; baptismal name Θωμᾶς Thomas; 19 October 1784 - 13 January 1853) was a Greek Eastern Orthodox priest, philosopher and revolutionary.
 He was born in Andros, Cyclades, Ottoman Greece, as a son of a distinguished family.

 Education

 Kairis studied in the theological school of Smyrna and was ordained a Greek Orthodox priest.
-He spoke many languages ranging from Ancient Greek, Latin, Italian, French, German, and English, that would allow him to participate in organizing the Greek War of Independence and to one day build the "Orphanotropheio" (Ὀρφανοτροφεῖο; Greek for "Orphanage"), a progressive school that embraced the modern university system.
+He spoke languages ranging from Ancient Greek, Latin, Italian, French, German, and English, that would assist him in participating in organizing the Greek War of Independence and to build the "Orphanotropheio" (Ὀρφανοτροφεῖο; Greek for "Orphanage"), a progressive school that utilized the modern university system.
 Kairis studied with Benjamin of Lesbos at the school of Kydonies, Asia Minor, and was introduced to contemporary science and Greek interpretations of natural science.

-Kairis studied in Pisa and Paris, and shared to the ideas of the Age of Enlightenment.
+Kairis studied in Pisa and Paris, and subscribed to the ideology of the Age of Enlightenment.
 He studied mathematics, natural sciences and philosophy.
 Kairis also had an interest in archaeology, making some major findings upon his native island of Andros.
-He also had an interest in botany and cataloged many of the plants of his local area, as well as documenting pharmacologic properties of various plants.
+He also had an interest in botany and cataloged many of the plants of his local area, as well as documenting pharmacological properties of various plants.

 Revolutionary activities

 Starting from 1811 he led Greek language high schools in Asia Minor.
 Eventually, he took an active part (1819–1826) in the Greek War of Independence and is now considered as an important figure in the history of Modern Greece.

-On 10 May 1821 Theophilos Kairis, one of the leading intellectuals of the Greek Revolution, declared the War of Independence by raising the Greek flag at the picturesque cliffside church of St George on the island of Andros: at this time, a famous heartfelt speech, or "Rhetoras", inspired shipowners and merchants to contribute funds and contribute ships to build a Greek Navy to combat the Ottoman Empire.
+On 10 May 1821 Theophilos Kairis, one of the leading intellectuals of the Greek Revolution, declared the War of Independence by raising the Greek flag at the cliffside church of St George on the island of Andros, and issued a Rhetoras, swaying shipowners and merchants to contribute funds and contribute ships to build a Greek Navy to combat the Ottoman Empire.

-There are many factors that influence the beginning of the Greek War of Independence.
-Furthermore, philosophy and science from Western Europe began to penetrate the culture of Greece at the same time of the establishment of the Philiki Etairia, which was composed of intellectuals and merchants.

-The views of the Age of Enlightenment in European countries are in general well researched, while the attempts to introduce the Enlightenment to countries in the periphery of Europe, such as Greece, is not documented to the same degree.
-Many unanswered questions remain from this historical period, and surround the philosophic work of Theophilos Kairis.
-How did the scientific revolution migrate to the Greek-speaking regions occupied by the Ottoman Empire?
-How did the Greeks accept the truly revolutionary ideas of the French Revolution and liberalism?
-What were the reactions of the conservative Greek Orthodox Church and who sacrificed their lives in the cause of their ideas?